LainPavot/Golf/README.md

 Use
 -----------

- * Being 1-liners, these programs are standalone programs.
+ * These programs are standalone programs.
  * Just run with the good interpretor (python, perl, ruby, ...)